11 “Harmless” Hawaii Creatures That Send More Tourists to the ER Than Sharks (The Shocking Truth)

 I’ve watched tourists get way too close to monk seals at various beaches, completely ignoring the 150-foot safety perimeter.
 These aren’t cuddly pets – they’re wild animals with the power to kill.

-Local knowledge: If you see ropes or signs around a beach area, respect them.
+If you see ropes or signs around a beach area, respect them.
 That seal might look sleepy, but mother seals can attack in seconds.
 Always maintain 150 feet distance.
+Violating this is also a federal crime with fines up to $50,000.

 Even more concerning are the serpents washing up on our beaches more frequently – creatures so venomous there’s no antidote…